Guaranteed money is the portion of an athlete’s contract that is promised and paid to them no matter what.

 Guaranteed money is the real value in every athlete’s contract.

-- It’s what stays when performance dips.
+It’s what stays when player performance dips.
+It’s what remains when injuries unfortunately occur.

 Guaranteed money isn’t just a headline figure: it’s leverage, security, and real cash in hand.